-FruitHaven – a relatively new raw vegan/fruitarian community and permaculture food forest project located in Chuchumbleza, Morona-Santiago, Ecuador, about 45 minutes from Terra Frutis.
+FruitHaven EcoVillage is a relatively new primarily raw, plant based ecovillage and permaculture food forest project located in Chuchumbleza, Morona-Santiago, Ecuador, about 45 minutes from Terra Frutis.

 Located in Zapotillo, in the south-western part of Ecuador, Cocolandia is home to a mature coconut grove.
-Approximately 12 hectares in size and bordering a river and a road, this is an excellent location for many fruits such as figs, dates, mangoes, bananas, and much more.
-We are currently in search for resourceful individuals with managerial/leadership skills who would be willing to start up a community and permaculture food forest project at Cocolandia with very limited assistance and a small but reasonable budget.
+Approximately 12 hectares in size and bordering a river and a road, this is an excellent location for many fruits such as figs, dates, mangos, bananas, dragon fruits, and much more.
+We are currently in search of resourceful individuals with managerial/leadership skills who would be willing to start up a vegan community and food forest project at Cocolandia with very limited assistance and a small but reasonable budget.
 Contact email@example.com for details.

-Pura Fruta – A new community starting near Puerto Viejo on the Carribean side.
+Purafruta is a new community starting near Puerto Viejo on the Caribbean side.

 Asia / Pacific